 RM’s most iconic designs were his handcrafted riding boots.
 They are formed of a single piece of leather or suede and stitched at the rear with elasticated sides.
 As of 2013, the company’s handcrafted riding boots comprises 70 hand processes and a single piece of leather.

 RM sold the business in 1988 but sadly it entered receivership in 1993.
 The company was then taken under the control of RM’s long-time friend Ken Cowley who, with businessman Kerry Stokes, and Ken’s family ran R.M.
 Williams Ltd. for over twenty years.

-My RM Williams Craftsmen Boots: These guys are another wish list item for me.
-I have known of them for over twenty years as a friend from Sydney had the well known classic Craftsman boot which at that time he claimed to have owned for over ten years – they were pristine with minor tell-tale wear and a fabulous sheen.
+These guys a wish list item for me.
+I have known of them for over twenty years as a friend from Sydney had the well known classic Craftsman boot which at that time he had owned for over fifteen years – they were pristine with minor tell-tale wear and a fabulous sheen.

 In July 2016 I was in London and went to the new Westfield Shopping Centre at Shepherd’s Bush.
 I walked into the newly opened RM Williams store to discover I was in fact the very first customer.

 A charming girl who had been seconded from RM William’s office in Adelaide was so well informed and enthusiastic in her desire to impart details about the hand-made boots I felt almost rude leaving after the limited time I had ran out…only to be stung by the excessive parking charges at Westfield!

 She explained that they would prefer – if I lived in the UK – that I should opt to have a rubber rather leather sole, as the leather is so thick it took a while to dry out and risked deteriorating if not totally dried before it got wet again.
 She explained the use of kangaroo hide – which caused my son some disquiet – but it was explained as a by-product of meat production.

 I am determined to return to place an order in due course – but suspect I may go for a suede pair.